robertgasperoni/MasterModBusTCP/README.md

 # MasterModBusTCP
-A small Delphi 11 demo for a ModBus TCP Master for the PLC_INOUT Project I used a Delphi Library from P.L.
+A small Delphi 11 demo for a ModBus TCP Master for the PLC_INOUT Project.

+I used a Delphi Library from P.L.
 Polak at https://github.com/coassoftwaresystems/delphi-modbus/blob/develop/demos/Indy9/Master/ModbusMaster.dpr

 Type the IPv4 address of your Arduino Opta unit for a Modbus TCP (in PLC_INOUT demo the IPv4 is 192.168.1.232), then press Connect.